Robot Setup#

 Note

-If the indicators are green, the system is connected correctly.
+If the indicators are green, the system is properly connected.

-If one of the indicators is red, verify:
+If one of the indicators is red, check:

 9 |